Privacy, Use and Copyright Policy

-Information You Post to the ACLU of Tennnessee Site
+Information You Post to the ACLU of Tennessee Site

-You may not use the ACLU Trademarks for any product or service that does not belong to the ACLU, nor in any manner that is likely to cause confusion about whether we are the source, affiliated with, sponsor of or endorser of any product or service.
-In addition, you may not use the ACLU Trademarks in any manner that illegally disparages or discredits us.
+You may not use the ACLU of Tennessee Trademarks for any product or service that does not belong to the ACLU of Tennessee, nor in any manner that is likely to cause confusion about whether we are the source, affiliated with, sponsor of, or endorser of any product or service.
+In addition, you may not use the ACLU of Tennessee Trademarks in any manner that illegally disparages or discredits us.

 Frames and Metatags

 You may not frame the content of the ACLU of Tennessee Site.
-You may not use metatags or any other “hidden text” that incorporates ACLU or the ACLU of Tennessee Trademarks or our, our local affiliates’ or ACLU National’s name without our express written consent.
+You may not use metatags or any other “hidden text” that incorporates ACLU of Tennessee Trademarks or our name without our express written consent.